 Before driving into an automatic wash, make sure that side view mirrors, auxiliary lamps, etc., are secure, otherwise there is risk of the machine dislodging them.
 You should also lower the antenna.
-We recommend that you do not wash your car in an automatic wash during the first six months (because the paint will not have hardened sufficiently).
+During high pressure washing the spray mouthpiece must never be closer to the vehicle than 13" (30 cm).
+Do not spray into the locks.